watsonwells/guide-github-pull-request/index.md

 So let's say that you have an idea for a great feature for a project that you use, that would make you life (and presumably others' as well) much easier.
 Seems like a good time to clone that code down and see if you can make a pull request, right?

 Well, not quite.
 Before you do this, it's a good idea to **ask**.
 What if the author of the code has a good reason they don't want to add that feature, it's already in progress, etc?
-Generally if you want to be safe, before opening a pull request or starting to work on code in someone else's project, its a good idea to first open an issue and ask about it.
+Generally if you want to be safe, before opening a pull request or starting to write code for someone else's project, its a good idea to first open an issue and ask about it.
 For example, if you are thinking about a new feature, you could describe the feature, say you are happy to open up a PR for it, and ask the code author's opinion.
 If they agree, go for it!
 They might even have some good suggestions for changes or additions to the feature as well.

 If it's a bug you found, occasionally it can be ok to just open a PR, as long as it's clearly a bug with a straightforward fix, but it's also not a bad idea to file the bug as an issue first.